Turtlepaw/trivia-docs/guide/installation/index.md

 ## Preparing the essentials

-To use easy trivia, you'll need to install it via npm \(Node's package manager\). npm comes with every Node installation, so you don't have to worry about installing that.
+To use Easy Trivia, you'll need to install it via npm \(Node's package manager\). npm comes with every Node installation, so you don't have to worry about installing that.
 However, before you install anything, you should set up a new project folder.

 Navigate to a suitable place on your machine and create a new folder named `trivia-project` (or whatever you want).
-Next you'll need to open your terminal.
+Next, you'll need to open your terminal.

 ### Opening the terminal